-WASHINGTON – Federal safety officials called on states Tuesday to require all motorcycle riders to wear helmets, citing a surge in fatalities since the late 1990s.
+WASHINGTON – Federal safety officials want states to require all motorcycle riders to wear helmets, citing a surge in deaths since the late 1990s.

-Motorcycle deaths have increased over the last decade even as other traffic fatalities have declined, the National Transportation Safety Board said.
+The National Transportation Safety Board says motorcycle deaths have increased over the last decade even as other traffic fatalities have declined.

-There were 4,400 motorcycle deaths in the U.S. last year, more than in all aviation, rail, marine and pipeline accidents combined.
-That's nearly twice the fatalities a decade ago.
+The board said there were 4,400 motorcycle deaths in the U.S. last year, more than in all aviation, rail, marine and pipeline accidents combined.
 Head injuries are the leading cause of death in motorcycle crashes.

-Twenty states make all motorcycle riders wear helmets, the board said.
+The board said 20 states require all motorcycle riders to wear helmets.
 Most states have limited helmet requirements, and three states — Iowa, Illinois and New Hampshire — have no requirement.